 BMW has issued several recalls related to airbag problems.
 If your car has been affected by the recall, a BMW dealer will fix the airbag problem free of charge.
 Your BMW doesn't have to have an existing warranty to be covered by a recall.

 To check if your car has been affected by BMW airbag recall can call your dealer.
-Another method to check if a BMW has been recalled for airbag problems is to enter your VIN number and lookup BMW recalls by VIN.
+Another method to check if a BMW has been recalled for airbag problems is to enter your VIN and lookup BMW recalls by VIN.
 Or search for BMW airbag recalls by make and model here.

 Airbag Repair Cost